gordeev/SSHviaBlueToothRPi/README.md

 ### Pairing and Trusting Devices

-1. **Manual Pairing**: On the Raspberry Pi, start by opening the terminal and running `bluetoothctl`.
-Use the following commands to pair and trust your smartphone:
+1. **Manual Pairing**: On the Raspberry Pi, start by opening the terminal and running `bluetoothctl` (or with blueman-manager via UI).
+Use the following commands to pair and trust your smartphone with bluetiithctl:

     ```bash
     power on